🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 14. Set A Winter Beverage Station

 Give your dining room a little hospitality moment with a self-serve drink setup.
-It looks intentional and keeps traffic out of the kitchen.
+It looks intentional, and it keeps the after-dinner traffic out of the kitchen.

 What To Include